DurhamMagnetoOptics/Odoo/dmo_a2hs/README.rst

 DMO A2HS
 ====================================

-Enables Add To Home Screen with an appropriate manifest.webmanifest file.
+Enables Add To Home Screen with a minimal manifest.webmanifest and serviceworker.